Peter Smith (judge): Failure to recuse in Howell v Millais (2007)

+Investigation by the OJC

 On 16 July 2007, it was announced in a press release from the Judicial Communications Office that the Lord Chief Justice of England and Wales, Lord Phillips of Worth Matravers, had referred the judge's behaviour in the case to the independent Office for Judicial Complaints (OJC).
 Frances Gibb embarked on speculation as to whether the judge should stay in office in The Times on 18 July and Rozenberg returned to the point on 19 July.
 Both journalists mentioned the question of the judge's health, but without going into detail.

 The Lord Chief Justice and the Lord Chancellor may refer for investigation by the OJC any matter where the conduct of a judicial office holder may warrant disciplinary proceedings.
 They may make this referral irrespective of whether there have been any complaints made by others.
 The Office for Judicial Complaints is obliged to consider the matter in accordance with the relevant statutory regulations.

 On 18 April 2008 it was announced in the following terms that the OJC had found that misconduct had been established against the judge.

 Following investigation under the Judicial Discipline Regulations 2006, the Lord Chancellor and the Lord Chief Justice have carefully considered the Court of Appeal’s comments on the conduct of Mr Justice Peter Smith in the case of Howell and others v Lees-Millais and others and have concluded that the conduct in question amounted to misconduct.

 As a result, the Lord Chief Justice has issued a reprimand to the judge.

 The Lord Chief Justice has said: "I consider that a firm line has now been drawn under this matter.
 Both I and the Lord Chancellor value the services of Mr Justice Peter Smith and he has my full confidence."

 No statement was made by the judge.

-Recusal in wasted costs proceedings
+Failure to recuse in Mengiste v Endowment Fund for the Rehabilitation of Tigray

+Smith was involved in another recusal controversy 5 years later.
 In August 2013 the Court of Appeal held that Smith should have recused himself from hearing an application for wasted costs against a firm of solicitors.
 Smith had made strong criticisms of the quality of the evidence of an expert witness called to give evidence of Ethiopian law, and had attributed the cause of the expert's failings to solicitors who, according to Smith, had failed to prepare the expert appropriately for the trial.

 Smith declined to recuse himself from hearing the subsequent wasted costs application against the solicitors, but an appeal against this decision was allowed by the Court of Appeal.
-Lady Justice Arden observed in her judgment (at paragraph [59]) that there was "apparent bias stemming from the facts of the case which meant that the judge should have recused himself from hearing the wasted costs application" and (at paragraph [62]) that "the judge should certainly have recused himself from hearing the wasted costs application".
+Lady Justice Arden observed in her judgment at paragraph 59 that there was 'apparent bias stemming from the facts of the case which meant that the judge should have recused himself from hearing the wasted costs application' and at paragraph 62, that 'the judge should certainly have recused himself from hearing the wasted costs application.'